bjohannsson/SHW/README.md

 ![alt text](images/pwm_pam_lpf.PNG?raw=true "PWM to PAM")

 To avoid unwanted flickering of the light while transmitting data, *compensation symbols* are injected into the transmission to correct the light level.
-Consider the tow cases shown below, and let us assume that the dimming level is set to 50%.
+Consider the two cases shown below, and let us assume that the dimming level is set to 50%.
 In the upper case, the symbols average to a light intensity of 50% and we can continue.
 In the lower case, the symbols' average light is lower than the desired dimming level so we inject compensation symbols into the stream.
 These compensation symbols are removed from the stream when decoding the packet, as otherwise they would corrupt the data.

 ![alt text](images/comp_no.png?raw=true "No compensation")